 Healthy replacements for holiday side dishes

-Add salad to the mix - a big, green, veggie filled salad with EVOO vinaigrette on the side.
+Add a salad to the mix - a big, green, veggie-filled salad with EVOO vinaigrette on the side.

 Speaking of veggies - forget the breadcrumbs, canned mushroom soup that many in the U.S. use to make their green bean casserole.
 Instead, stir-fry fresh green beans and mushrooms in EVOO, garlic, and top with your favorite spices.